uw-x/watercomms/Matlab_Decoder/README.md

 ### ./raw_data
 We have some sample data collected from the real world.
 For each setting, there are around 100-130 packets.

-(1) "./raw_data/bridge" is colected in a long bridge in the Washington Lake with 5m horizontal distance
+(1) "./raw_data/envs" is the data colected in different environments: (1) a long bridge in the Washington Lake (2) gas station park (3) a fishing platform of Green lake (4) a harbor with deep water (~10m deep)

-(2) "./raw_data/lake"  is colected in a fishing platform of Green Lake with 5m horizontal distance
+(2) "./raw_data/dis/"  is the data colected in a fishing platform of Green Lake with different horizontal distance (5m, 10m, 20m, 30m)

-(3) "./raw_data/harbor" is colected in a deep and busy harbor near the Lake Union Bay with 5m horizontal distance
+(3) "./raw_data/depth" is colected in a deep and busy harbor near the Lake Union Bay with different depth (2m, 5m, 7m)

-(4) "./raw_data/lake_20m" is colected in a fishing platform of Green Lake with 20m horizontal distance
+(4) "./raw_data/motion" is colected in a fishing platform of Green Lake with different motion speed

+(5) "./raw_data/rot" is colected in a long bridge in the Washington Lake with different phone orientation

+(6) "./raw_data/Ns" is colected in a Green Lake with different OFDM symbol length (960, 1920, 4800).
+Be careful, when change to differnt Ns, also change the Ns in line 18

 ### Matlab decoder
 (1) Decoder_offline.m is the main function code for our decoding and demodulation process